explyt/spring-plugin/COMMERCE_LICENSE.md

 ### Inquiries

-For any additional commercial usage of Esprito Spring Tools, not covered by this License Agreement, a formal request must be submitted to Esprito Tech sales team ([sales@explyt.com](mailto:sales@explyt.com)) for the acquisition of appropriate licenses.
+For any additional commercial usage of Spring Explyt Plugin, not covered by this License Agreement, a formal request must be submitted to Esprito Tech sales team ([sales@explyt.com](mailto:sales@explyt.com)) for the acquisition of appropriate licenses.

 ### Termination